 Some nutrients are present in small amounts in vegetables, or are less easily absorbed by the body than those from meat or fish.

-However, most vegetarians generally do not have ailments due to nutrient deficiencies if they take care to include certain foods in their diet:
+However, most vegetarians generally do not suffer from nutrient deficiencies if they include certain foods in their diet:

 - legumes combined with cereals, to ensure the availability, in addition to significant quantities of starch and fiber, of essential nutrients characteristic of meat, fish and eggs, such as iron, proteins of good biological quality, micronutrients